-New ETS Timetable valid from 18th December 2017 into 2018.
+New ETS Timetable valid from the 16th of July 2019.

 To see the full new ETS schedule for southbound trains click here >

-|Station||Departs P. Besar||Arrives KL Sentral||Operating Days|
+|Station||Departs P. Besar||Arrives KL Sentral||Ticket Price|

 Train numbers starting with EG are ETS Gold Services.